caltechlibrary/newt/newt.1.md

 : this will run the defined services in the application attribute of the Newt YAML file.
 This is intended for use in development.
 In a production setting you'd setup the individual services to run from systemd or config as services.

+config [YAML_FILE]
+: this will create or refresh your Newt YAML file based on a set of interactive questions.
+It will suggest updates to your `.gitignore`.

+check [YAML_FILE]
+: analyze the Newt YAML file and report problems if found.

 # YAML_FILE